sile-typesetter/sile-typesetter.github.io/content/blog/2015-02-14-Whats-happening-in-SILE-development-Valentines-edition.md

 ---
+title: What's Happening In SILE Development Valentines Edition
+extra:
   post_author: Simon Cozens
   post_gravatar: 11cdaff4c6f9b290db40f69d3b20caf1
 ---
 Here are a few interesting things that have been going on lately.
 If you are interested in SILE, you should probably try using SILE from the [repository][] head.